-An African Safari today is a far cry from the safaris of the past and quite simply you can expect any accommodation you desire – from rustic camping safaris to 6-star luxury.
-When enquiring it is best to state what your expectations are regarding accommodation and the consultants will assist you in meeting your needs.
-The costs of the accommodations vary a great deal too.
+An African Safari today is a far cry from the safaris of the past.
+When inquiring about your safari trip it is best to state what your expectations are regarding accommodation so that your Siyabona consultant can assist you in meeting your needs.

 Most accommodations in Africa will have facilities to charge batteries for cameras and video recorders but it is advisable to bring spare batteries as backup.
 Many establishments have the necessary adaptors to fit all international plugs but it is advisable to bring your own adaptors.